InFinity54/LoL_DDragon/README.md

 ## Additional contents in this repository
 This repository contains some additional files, not included in Data Dragon :

+- Icons of all tiers (without sublevels), since the last rework in patch 12.1 : Unranked, Iron, Bronze, Silver, Gold, Platinum, Diamond, Master, Grand Master, Challenger
-- Icons of all tiers with sublevels (I/II/III/IV) : Iron, Bronze, Silver, Gold, Platinum, Diamond, Master, Grand Master, Challenger
+- Icons of all tiers with sublevels (I/II/III/IV), used after the first rework and until the end of season 11 : Unranked, Bronze, Silver, Gold, Platinum, Diamond, Master, Grand Master, Challenger
+- Icons of all tiers with sublevels (I/II/III/IV/V), used in first seasons of League : Provisional, Bronze, Silver, Gold, Platinum, Diamond, Master, Challenger
 - Icons of all lanes in the game, with some bonus : Top, Jungle, Mid, Bot, Support, Autofill, Unknown
 - Icons of lanes in the game, for each tier (from Iron to Challenger) : Top, Jungle, Mid, Bot, Support
 - Icons of all dragons : Cloud, Infernal, Mountain, Ocean, Elder
 - Icons of others monsters : Rift Herald, Baron Nashor
-- Icons of masteries level 1 to 7
+- Icons of new champion masteries system (released on live servers in patch 14.10)
 - Icons for Creeps, Golds and Towers
 - Icons of all champions types : Assassin, Fighter, Mage, Marksman, Support, Tank
 - Icons of all Honor levels (from 0 to 5), their checkpoints and their rewards (Orb, Capsule, Flair, Key, Key Fragment, Honor 5 Token)